Surfshark is a safe choice for torrenting, but it’s not the best P2P VPN on the market.

 Despite its other shortcomings, Surfshark is a fully-featured VPN with an extensive suite of additional security features that are useful for torrenting.

 Surfshark’s advanced security features include:

 - A kill switch to block your internet connection if the VPN disconnects, protecting your real IP address from leaking.
+Surfshark excelled in our VPN kill switch tests, terminating our connection following an unexpected disconnect.
 This is considered essential for torrenting.

 - Whitelister, Surfshark’s VPN split tunneling feature.
 This feature enables you to route some of your web traffic outside the VPN, which means you can use the VPN for torrenting while using your real IP address for other web services.

 - Camouflage Mode (obfuscation) makes your VPN traffic look like normal HTTPS traffic.
 If you are in a country where VPNs are heavily regulated, obfuscation is essential.

 - CleanWeb blocks ads, trackers, and malware.
 It helps to protect you from torrent files loaded with malware, but it won’t strip the adverts out of the uTorrent client.
 You can find out how to remove adverts in our guide to utorrent safety.